This post contains links that we may earn a small commission for at no cost to you read more

 Does Weight Loss Happen Quickly?

-In order to lose weight, you need to work out consistently and with dedication.
+In order to lose weight using a rowing machine, you need to work out consistently and with dedication.
 To see the quickest weight loss results, you should work on completing a rowing time of at least 30 minutes (but 50 would be better) for a minimum of 5 days a week.

 Do give your body at least one day of complete rest every week.
 If you want, you can use your rower 5 days a week, and then do stretching exercises or strength training for the remaining one or two days.